Akilan1999/Akilan-website/content/technicalposts/riscv.md

 - Virtual memory
 - Exceptions

-Another important factor to understand is that RISCV is a standard and not an implemntation.
-This means that the entire ISA is defined in a huge latex file which can be found on github.
+Another important factor to understand is that RISC-V is a standard and not an implementation.
+This means that the entire ISA is defined in a huge latex file which can be found on Github.

 Repo link: https://github.com/riscv/riscv-isa-manual

-The RISC-V is a well organized ISA and is divided into various catergories and extensions in order to keep it as a modular design.
+The RISC-V is a well organized ISA and is divided into various categories and extensions in order to keep it as a modular design.
 The RISC-V is maintained the non profit organization called [RISC-V foundation](https://riscv.org/).

 ### ["RISC-V in contrast was made specifically to be easy to teach while pragmatic enough to actually allow the implementation of high performance microprocessors."](https://medium.com/swlh/risc-v-assembly-for-beginners-387c6cd02c49)